34 Beautiful Native Plants for Texas Gardens

 Prickly Pear

-Because of their sparse clusters of visible and very microscopic spines, prickly pear cacti should be handled carefully.
+Because of their sparse clusters of visible and microscopic spines, prickly pear cacti should be handled carefully.

 botanical-name botanical name Opuntia spp